 Sprott Physical Gold Trust (the "Trust") is a closed-end mutual fund trust created under the laws of the Province of Ontario, Canada, pursuant to a trust agreement dated as of August 28, 2009, as amended and restated as of December 7, 2009 and as further amended and restated as of February 1, 2010 (the "Trust Agreement").
 The Trust's initial public offering was priced on February 25, 2010 and closed on March 3, 2010.
 The Trust is authorized to issue an unlimited number of redeemable, transferable trust units (the "Units").
-The beneficiaries of the Trust are the holders of Units that were issued on March 3, 2010, March 8, 2010 and March 25, 2010 in connection with the Trust's initial public offering of 44,250,000 Units for gross proceeds of \$442,500,000.
+The beneficiaries of the Trust are the holders of Units that were issued on March 3, 2010, March 8, 2010, March 25, 2010 and June 1, 2010 in connection with the Trust's initial public offering, exercise by the underwriters of the overallotment options and a follow-on offering.

-The investment objective of the Trust is to seek to provide a secure, convenient and exchangetraded investment alternative for investors interested in holding physical gold bullion without the inconvenience that is typical of a direct investment in physical gold bullion.
+The investment objective of the Trust is to seek to provide a secure, convenient and exchange-traded investment alternative for investors interested in holding physical gold bullion without the inconvenience that is typical of a direct investment in physical gold bullion.
 As part of its investment strategy, the Trust invests and holds substantially all of its assets in physical gold bullion.
-The Trust invests and intends to continue to invest primarily in long-term holdings of unencumbered, fully allocated, physical gold bullion and does not speculate with regard to shortterm changes in gold prices.
+The Trust invests and intends to continue to invest primarily in long-term holdings of unencumbered, fully allocated, physical gold bullion and does not speculate with regard to short-term changes in gold prices.